Directional testing for high-dimensional multivariate normal distributions

 {\bf Abstract.} Thanks to its favorable properties, the multivariate normal distribution is still largely employed for modeling phenomena in various scientific fields.
 However, when the number of components $p$ is of the same asymptotic order as the sample size $n$, standard inferential techniques are generally inadequate to conduct hypothesis testing on the mean vector and/or the covariance matrix.
 Within several prominent frameworks, we propose then to draw reliable conclusions via a directional test.
 We show that under the null hypothesis the directional $p$-value is exactly uniformly distributed even when $p$ is of the same order of $n$, provided that conditions for the existence of the maximum likelihood estimate for the normal model are satisfied.
-Extensive simulation results confirm the theoretical findings across different values of $p/n$, and show that the proposed approach outperforms not only the usual finite-$p$ approaches but also alternative methods tailored for high-dimensional settings.
+Extensive simulation results confirm the theoretical findings across different values of $p/n$, and show that under the null hypothesis the directional test outperforms not only the usual first and higher-order finite-$p$ solutions but also alternative methods tailored for high-dimensional settings.
+Simulation results also indicate that power performance of the different tests depends on the specific alternative hypothesis.

 {\it Key words}: Bartlett correction, exponential family, higher-order asymptotics, likelihood ratio statistic, saddlepoint approximation